ToolJet/ToolJet/docs/docs/data-sources/gcs.md

 ![ToolJet - GCS connection](/img/datasource-reference/gcs-connect.png)

 Click on **Test connection** button to verify if the credentials are correct and that the database is accessible to ToolJet server.
-Click on **Save** button to save the datasource.
+Click on **Save** button to save the data source.

 ## Querying GCS

-Click on `+` button of the **query manager** at the bottom panel of the editor and select the datasource added in the previous step as the datasource.
+Click on `+` button of the **query manager** at the bottom panel of the editor and select the data source added in the previous step as the data source.
 Select the operation that you want to perform and click **Save** to save the query.

 ![ToolJet - GCS query](/img/datasource-reference/gcs-query.png)